budu/clj-doc/readme.markdown

 -------

 This is a library to help generate documentation from Clojure code to various kind of output formats.
-It's output can be customized, output to multiple files and can search for namespace using regular expressions.
+Its output can be customized, it can output to multiple files and search for namespace using regular expressions.

-The current supported output formats are:
+The currently supported output formats are:

 * Simple HTML
 * Markdown